 - As you begin to breastfeed consciously slow your thinking and focus on how you are feeling and what you are about to do.
 Arrange what you need before you sit down to feed, e.g. drink, pillows etc. As you feel more confident with breastfeeding your baby, you may like to try to feed lying down on your bed so you can relax and rest.
 If you feel very tired or fatigued then breastfeeding in the side lying position has been shown to reduce fatigue.

 - Most mothers sleep with their baby sometimes as it can help them get more sleep.
 Other mothers find it too overwhelming and prefer their baby to be in the next room.
 Sleep routines are good for some babies whereas others are less predictable.
 The rule of thumb is to find what works for you and your baby so you can get as much sleep as possible.
-Read our How to Get Baby to Sleep article.
 Try to rest when your baby does to catch up on sleep.
-Don’t worry if the housework is not done, this won't last forever.
+Don’t worry if the housework is not done, this won’t last forever.
 The Australian Breastfeeding Association booklet Understanding Wakeful Babies has more useful information about babies and sleep.

-- Meet up with other parents - attend your Australian Breastfeeding Association local group, a PND support group or playgroup, or ask your child health nurse to put you in touch with other mothers in your area, or check out your local group on the bubhub forum.
+- Attend your Australian Breastfeeding Association local group, a PND support group or playgroup, or ask your child health nurse to put you in touch with other mothers in your area.
 Although being with other people may be the last thing you feel like doing and it may seem daunting at first, the long-term benefits may be very rewarding for you and your baby, and you may make some good friends.
 You may find yourself looking forward to meeting each week.

 - Setting aside some time to play with your baby.
 Sometimes this can be difficult with the demands on you and with how you feel.
 Sometimes the mother-baby bonding process can take time, and having free play with your baby will help with that, even if you can only make eye contact and smile at him.
 Baby massage and skin-to-skin contact can help make you feel more comfortable with you baby.